 The provincial capital is Urumqi, an old stopping point on the Silk Road and a veritable hotpot of cultures.
 An estimated 80 percent of Xinjiang’s Uyghurs, however, live in the southwestern portion of the region, known as the Tarim Basin, where the Tianshan mountain range forms a border with the rest of the province.

 Because of the conflict between Beijing and Uyghur separatists, Uyghurs have a contentious and convoluted history.
 Uyghur historians claim that the people have been living in modern day Xinjiang for 9,000 years.
 Beijing, on the other hand, maintains that today’s Uyghurs are direct descendants of Tiele tribes, who fled to Xinjiang after the fall of the Uyghur Khaganate in the ninth century.
-Contemporary western scholars have found no evidence to back up Beijing’s claim, however.

 What isn’t disputed is the slow Islamization of the Uyghurs that began in the tenth century and ended in the seventeenth.
 Today, Islam is a major part of Uyghur culture and informs much of their self identity.